-Controlling smart home accessories via the Home app or voice with Siri is absolutely magical, but that magic can quickly turn to frustration if your accessory suddenly comes down with a case of the dreaded No Response error.
-No Response status not only means that you lose the ability to control your accessories, but it also impacts automations and scenes, which can really disrupt a home.
+Controlling your HomeKit accessories via the Home app or with your voice with Siri is truly magical.
+However, that magic can quickly turn to frustration if your accessory suddenly comes down with a case of the dreaded No Response error.
+The No Response status not only means that you lose the ability to control your accessories but also impacts automation and scenes, which can disrupt a home.

 First things first

 Before we dive into the deep stuff, there are a few simple settings that you should check on your iOS device.
 These include ensuring that your device is connected to your Wi-Fi network at home and checking to see if Bluetooth is on.
 Check out our guide: How to turn off WiFi or Bluetooth on iPhone and iPad if you need help locating these settings.

 Next, make sure that your iPhone is signed into your iCloud account.
 You can do this by simply going into the Settings app and checking to see if your name is at the top.
 If it isn't, our guide: How to set up and customize iCloud on your iPhone, iPad, and Mac will steer you in the right direction.

 On iPhone and iPad, updating is just a few taps away in the Settings app.
 For a step-by-step walkthrough, the guide: How to update your iPhone and iPad will get you up to date in no time.

 For the Mac, you can check out the process by looking at How to download and install macOS on your Mac.
 We also have the guides: How to download and install tvOS on your Apple TV and How to install software updates for your HomePod.

 Sometimes, a HomeKit accessory may show the No Response message even though it is connected to your home network.
 To narrow it down to either an accessory issue or a Home app issue, you can check the device-specific app for your accessory to see if you can control it from there.
 If you can, then you can turn your attention to troubleshooting HomeKit.